-So…can you tell I had a blast not only creating this, but playing with it too? haha.
+So… can you tell I had a blast not only creating this but playing with it too? haha.
 I’m just glad I can share my fun with you.

-Do pin and share my upcycled bread box turned pretend play grill.
+Additionally, do pin and share my upcycled bread box turned pretend play grill.
 Creating kids fun is the best!